cms-opendata-workshop/workshop-lesson-tagandprobe/_episodes/04-comparison.md

 ~~~
 {: .output}

-Here, all the outputed plots you saw when running the sideband subtraction method are stored as a `.png`.
+Here, all the output plots you saw when running the sideband subtraction method are stored as a `.png`.
 Aside from them, there's a `generated_hist.root` that stores the efficiency in a way that we can manipulate it after.
 This file is needed to run the comparison between efficiencies for the sideband subtraction method.
 Lets look inside of this file.

 Run this command to open `generated_hist.root` with ROOT: